giang0304/Manabu/readme.txt

 Overview of the project

 - The index page (homepage) is manner-website.html.
+Please view the website from there first.

 You can also go to any other pages and click on the Manabu logo on the header to return to this homepage.